 Competition in the consumer market has demanded that vendors continually evolve, creating do-it-all devices like the iPhone, and bringing unknown companies like HTC to the forefront.
 Consumer demand is the reason the commercial market beat the public safety market in meeting its need for mobility, flexibility and security, as well as device form, fit and function.

 The familiar (albeit uncomfortable) story in the public safety community is that progress costs a lot of money.
-Many of the developments that are associated with quicker voice and data traffic come with a caveat — the purchase of expensive new radio devices and hardware systems.
-P25 promised a world of interoperable communications for public safety, but only in exchange for the replacement of an agency’s full radio inventory.
+Many of the developments that are associated with quicker voice and data traffic come with a caveat – the purchase of expensive new radio devices and hardware systems.
+P25 promised a world of interoperable communications for public safety, but only in exchange for replacement of an agency’s full radio inventory.
 Sadly for the sake of progress in the public safety landscape, the LTE dialogue hasn’t been elevated beyond the cultural status quo.
 Hardware vendors are still driving discussions with the intent to sell more radios, leaving the same audiences with the same takeaways.
-But the pace of commercial sector device innovation is so rapid today that the public safety industry must reassess its approach to supporting law enforcement in the field.
+But the pace of commercial sector device innovation is so rapid today that the public safety industry is realizing it must reassess its approach to supporting law enforcement in the field.
 Many public safety officials and agencies have grown tired of business as usual.